 Acupressure Points for Thyroid Ailments

 Many of us are lucky not to suffer from thyroid ailments!
-When the thyroid gland found in one’s neck region is fully functional, we are full of energy, and our metabolism works well.
-The thyroid is a vital organ that supports and regulates growth during the development of our body.
+When the thyroid gland, located in the neck region, is fully functional, we have abundant energy, and our metabolism functions well.
+The thyroid is a vital organ that supports and regulates growth throughout the body’s development.
 However, when this gland malfunctions, it provides either more or less of the thyroxin hormone, and all goes haywire.

 These disorders can range from a nontoxic goiter to thyroid cancer.
-However, the thyroid disorder most common is the different thyroid hormone production.
+However, the most common thyroid disorder is the abnormal production of thyroid hormones.
 If one has too much of the hormone, it is known as hyperthyroidism, as it produces insufficient amounts of the hormone.
 In most cases, medications are provided for extreme cases; a mild case of thyroid can be treated with acupressure points for thyroid ailments.

 The Important Role of Acupressure Therapy

-When one looks at thyroid conditions, the symptoms are not always present early and eventually influence every organ in the system.
-They tell the organs how slow or fast they should work.
+When examining thyroid conditions, symptoms are not always present early and can eventually affect every organ in the body.
+They instruct the organs on how fast or slow they should function.
 With acupressure therapy, one can treat thyroid ailments early, especially if one does not know that one has a dysfunctional thyroid.

 Acupressure Points for Thyroid Infographic:

-As thyroid hormones regulate your metabolism, the more common symptom related is tiredness; either one can put on weight, or the opposite can lose weight.
+As thyroid hormones regulate your metabolism, the most common related symptom is tiredness.
+Either one can gain weight, or the opposite can occur, resulting in weight loss.
 It can lead to obesity and is an essential endocrine hormone for a well-functioning body.

 Acupressure Points for Thyroid: